thepeacockproject/peacockprojectorg/docs/intel.md

 -   Let you play content that isn't officially in the game anymore, such as Holiday Hoarders, Hokkaido Snow Festival, Berlin Egg Hunt, and the HITMAN™ 2 Halloween escalation
 -   Display leaderboards for other Peacock users
 -   Play contracts, and download them from the official servers with ease (our contracts are simple files, you can modify them and share them with your friends!)
--   Give you all unlockables by default (progression coming soon)
+-   Give you all unlockables by default

 ## Why Peacock as the name?